Krrish-Jais/Personal-Voice-Assistant-Jarvis-powered-by-OpenAI/README.md

 # Jarvis AI Powered by OpenAI

-## Project Overview
+## Overview

-Jarvis AI is an intelligent voice-activated assistant powered by OpenAI's GPT-3.5.
-This project is built using Python and various libraries like `speech_recognition`, `pygetwindow`, `pyautogui`, and `subprocess` to provide an interactive experience.
-The assistant can perform a range of tasks including opening applications, browsing websites, playing music, fetching weather information, retrieving news, and interacting with users through natural language processing.
-Additionally, it leverages Streamlit to provide a user-friendly web interface.
+**Jarvis AI** is an intelligent assistant powered by OpenAI, designed to execute various tasks through voice commands.
+It integrates Python, Streamlit, and several other Python modules to provide a robust platform for automating tasks, opening applications, accessing websites, playing music, fetching weather updates, and more.
+The system leverages speech recognition to interact with the user and carry out commands efficiently.

 ## Features

-- **Voice Commands**: Perform actions using voice commands, such as opening applications, writing or deleting text in applications like VS Code, and more.
+- **Voice Command Execution**: Jarvis AI listens to user commands via speech recognition and performs actions accordingly.
-- **Application Control**: Open and control applications like Chrome, Visual Studio Code, Notepad, Paint, MS Word, MS Excel, and Control Panel.
+- **Application Control**: Open and control various Windows applications such as Google Chrome, Visual Studio Code, Notepad, Paint, Microsoft Word, Excel, and more.
-- **Web Browsing**: Open websites using voice commands.
+- **Web Browsing**: Open and navigate websites like YouTube, Wikipedia, and Google using voice commands.
-- **Play Music**: Play your favorite songs through voice commands.
+- **Music Playback**: Play music from your local system by simply asking Jarvis to do so.
-- **Weather Information**: Get the latest weather updates.
+- **Weather Updates**: Fetch and read out the latest weather updates.
-- **News Updates**: Fetch the latest news using voice commands.
+- **File Management**: Perform actions like writing, deleting, and managing text within applications like VS Code.
+- **Custom AI Responses**: Interact with Jarvis through custom queries using OpenAI's GPT models.
-- **Streamlit Interface**: A web-based interface powered by Streamlit for easy interaction.
+- **Streamlit Integration**: A user-friendly web interface to interact with Jarvis AI.

-## Technologies Used
+## Tech Stack

-- **Python**: The core language used to develop the assistant.
+- **Python**: Core language used for building the assistant.
-- **OpenAI GPT-3.5**: Provides the natural language processing capabilities.
-- **SpeechRecognition**: Used to capture and recognize voice commands.
-- **pygetwindow**: Manages application windows, allowing focus and control of different applications.
-- **pyautogui**: Automates keyboard and mouse actions to perform tasks in different applications.
-- **subprocess**: Used to open and manage external applications.
+- **OpenAI API**: Utilized for generating responses and interacting with the AI model.
-- **Streamlit**: Provides a web-based user interface for interacting with Jarvis AI.
+- **Streamlit**: Provides a web-based interface for user interaction.
+- **SpeechRecognition**: For capturing and processing voice commands.
+- **PyAutoGUI & PyGetWindow**: For automating interactions with applications and windows.
+- **Win32ComClient**: For voice output using the SAPI.SpVoice.
+- **Subprocess**: To manage and open various applications in Windows.
+- **WebBrowser**: For handling web-related commands like opening websites.
+- **Requests**: For making API calls (e.g., fetching weather data).

 ## Installation